polterguy/polterguy.github.io/tutorials/getting-started/index.md

 assuming you have some database installed somewhere - But you will have to give it a valid connection string to your database, in addition to choosing a _"root"_ password.
 This password is _very_ important to keep safe in a production environment.
-Locally on your development machine, you could use whatever you wish really, including _"admin"_ for that matter.
 This process will resemble the following screenshot.

 ![Setup Magic](https://servergardens.files.wordpress.com/2020/09/setup-magic.png)